pnicto/CSF364-Assignment-1/md_docs/analysis.md

 Furthermore, we also experimented with a few variations in our implementations of our algorithms to find their impact on the performance of our code.

-For Jarvis March, the variations are as follows:

-1. Accounting for collinear points
-2. Skipping the current point while iterating over all points

 For Kirkpatrick-Seidel, the variations are as follows:

 1. Calculating the median by sorting instead of using the median of medians algorithm